soulgalore/jdbcmetrics/README.md

 By sending a header like: *jdbcmetrics=yes* you will get two response headers: *nr-of-reads* & *nr-of-writes* holding the values of the reads & writes.

-*Remember* The cachin within your application will give you different values if the caches is primed or not!
+*Remember* The cache within your application will give you different values if the caches is primed or not!

 ## How it works
 JDBCMetrics uses the great http://metrics.codahale.com/ library for collecting metric.